-The photoelectron yield dependence on polar angle and momentum is shown in Fig.81.
-For a fixed polar angle the number of photoelectrons increases with increasing momentum as we move away from the pion firing threshold of 2.2 GeV and then saturates.
-There is also an increase of yield with increasing polar angle due to the detector geometry which allows pions with larger angle to traverse more gas than those with low polar angle.
+The dependence of negative-pion photoelectron yield on momentum is shown in Fig. 83.
+The result is from the HGC standalone simulation without including any other SoLID subsystem except for the magnetic field.
+The variation of minimum 8 deg and maximum 14.8 deg in polar angles and the vertex position at the target center and target ends are studied.
+For a fixed polar angle, the number of photoelectrons increases with momentum as it moves away from the threshold of the pion Cherenkov process and then becomes saturated.
+There is also an increase of yield with an increasing polar angle due to the detector geometry which allows for pions with larger polar angles to traverse more gas than those with smaller polar angles.
+The dependence on the vertex position along a 40-cm target length is small.
+Overall, we expect photoelectron yield to be > 10 over the entire kinematic range.